After 75 years in the business, Soho’s iconic Italian deli finally opened its first restaurant, Lina Stores Soho, in

 And it’s beautiful.

-While their Soho eatery is a cosy, intimate spot with counter dining and a few tables tucked away in a candlelit cellar, Lina Stores King’s Cross is a vast, airy Italian diner that effortlessly seats a hundred diners; boasting a cosy back bar stocked with Italian spirits; a retro, aluminium-slicked dining counter overlooking an open kitchen; a huge suntrap of an al fresco terrace; and a deli just like the original Lina Stores on Brewer Street.
+While their Soho eatery is a cosy, intimate spot with counter dining and a few tables tucked away in a candlelit cellar, Lina Stores King’s Cross is a vast, airy Italian restaurant that effortlessly seats a hundred diners; boasting a cosy back bar stocked with Italian spirits; a retro, aluminium-slicked dining counter overlooking an open kitchen; a huge suntrap of an al fresco terrace; and a deli just like the original Lina Stores on Brewer Street.
 From the marbled floors to the opaline lighting; the trademark striped awnings over the dining booths and the vintage-styled fridges, there are few settings as atmospheric as this.
 Here’s how it breaks down:

 On the menu, there’s many of the fresh pasta dishes that made the Soho debut a smash-hit: the agnolotti verdi with truffle and ricotta; the crab & scallop rondini; the pici with porcini mushrooms and Umbrian sausage.
 But there’s also a lot that’s new.
 And we’re not just talking pasta – although you will find additions like the pansotti (triangular ravioli) filled with gorgonzola, endive and walnut pesto; and pappardelle with ox-tail ragù and provolone.
 But they’ve also introduced non-pasta mains, including grilled prawns with schiacciatella (a kind of herby pizza) and ‘overnight beef cheeks’ (which sounds like a terrifying thing to wake up to, but is actually a delicious dish of beef slow-braised in Barolo red wine, with ceps and polenta).

 They also serve – for the first time – breakfast, which could have been risky had it not involved truffled scrambled eggs on Puglian bread; Tuscan fennel sausage with cannellini beans; and nutella-filled breakfast donuts.